3 Legit Ways to Get Netflix for Free

 But what if there was a way to keep your Netflix subscription without having to pay for it?
-The free 30-day trial is a good start, but there are a few ways to get Netflix for free.
+The free 30-day trial used to be a great starting point, but now there are fewer ways to get Netflix for free.

 How Much Is Netflix Usually?

-Netflix has three subscription tiers at different price points.
-Plans start at $8.99 per month and go up to $17.99 per month.
+Netflix has four subscription tiers at different price points.
+Plans start at $6.99 per month and go up to $19.99 per month.

 3 Ways to Get Netflix for Free